jonnonz1/nz-statute-book/acts/public/2003/retirement-villages-act-2003.md

 ## Schedule 5 — Matters to be included in code of practice

 ### 1 Staffing of retirement village
-The matters that must be addressed in the code of practice area— (a) the qualifications and experience of staff at each retirement village:
+The matters that must be addressed in the code of practice are— (a) the qualifications and experience of staff at each retirement village:
   (b) arrangements for the training and ongoing supervision of those staff.